still-seeker/caesar_cipher/README.md

-Code in this repo is about practice methods in ruby just to gain more familiar
+Code in this repo is about practice methods in ruby just to get more familiar
 It includes: cipher(which shifts characters in a string by a given factor)
 -->substrings(this runs a dictionary check of all substrings of a string in a dictionary array) and returns a hash containing words and count